oomathias/AX88179A-macOS/README.md

+> [!IMPORTANT]
+> Apple has addressed the issues in their official updates

 # AX88179A macOS Fix

 This tool resolves connectivity issues with the AX88179A USB-to-Ethernet adapter on macOS by configuring it to use USB configuration #2.